sam98963/Match_Stats_Recreation/Plan.md

 ### Session 3 Plan
 - Build components for the panel options✅
 - Re-consider where props will be stored for panel selection✅
-- Render panel conditionally based on selection.
+- Render panel conditionally based on selection.✅
 - Finish rendering goals, cards and red cards in overview and start with progress bars in General Panel.